MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 In addition to configuring routes using the routing table, you have been asked to configure routes using attributes as well, to enable the entry of user-friendly URLs.

-The main tasks for this exercise are as follows:
+The main task for this exercise is as follows:

 1. Add custom routes to a City controller using attributes.